benoit-pereira-da-silva/SoundWaveForm/README.md

-# SoundWave Form
+# SoundWaveForm

-Allows to extract samples from Video or Sounds very efficiently (it relies on the Accelerate framework).
+Allows to extract sound samples from Video or Sounds files very efficiently (it relies on the Accelerate framework).
+SoundWaveForm expose an optimized cross platform drawing that renders the waveform into an Image.
-I m busy at the moment, but i will provide soon improvements and Playgrounds.

 ## It supports